 SummaryThe Connecticut Department of Mental Health and Addiction Services implemented three related policies that help staff provide consistent, high-quality treatment to people with "co-occurring" (mental health and substance abuse) disorders.
 The policies include mandatory screening for both disorders using validated tools, a learning collaborative and evaluations to promote quality improvement, and financial incentives to clinics achieving various service benchmarks.
 The department also offers training to help providers with various issues related to these policies.
-The three policies enhanced access to high-quality treatment that has produced positive outcomes with respect to substance use and mental health symptoms.Suggestive: The evidence consists of post-implementation data on the number of private, nonprofit community mental health centers qualifying as enhanced care clinics and the number of public and private centers implementing the integrated treatment model, along with post-implementation trends in patients' substance use and mental health symptoms at several of these sites.
+The three policies enhanced access to high-quality treatment that has produced positive outcomes with respect to substance use and mental health symptoms.Suggestive: The evidence consists of post-implementation data on the number of private, nonprofit local mental health authorities qualifying as enhanced care clinics and the number of public and private centers implementing the integrated treatment model, along with post-implementation trends in patients' substance use and mental health symptoms at several of these sites.

 Developing OrganizationsConnecticut Department of Mental Health and Addiction Services